 Are you taking care of your oral hygiene the right way?
 Maintaining good oral hygiene doesn’t end with brushing your teeth every morning and night.
-Having the right tools in your cabinet and brushing properly will help you achieve a thorough oral care and hygiene.
-Keeping your teeth healthy will help you prevent dental problems like tooth decay, the formation of plaque and tartar, and in general, keep your visits to your dentist to a minimum.
+Having the right tools in your cabinet and brushing properly will help you achieve thorough oral care and hygiene.
+Keeping your teeth healthy will help you prevent dental problems like tooth decay, crown issues, the formation of plaque and tartar, and in general, keep your visits to your dentist to a minimum.

 Find below a list of tips that we have compiled to help you keep your smile dazzling and healthy!

-Brush your teeth twice a day and for at least 2 minutes each time.
+Brush your teeth twice a day and for at least two minutes each time.
 Unsure of how to keep timing?
 Take a song you like that lasts between 2 and 2:30 minutes and brush along with it: you will get the timing just right and have fun while brushing!

 Keep your toothbrush at a 45-degree angle pointed towards your gumline, and apply short, gentle back and forth strokes across the sides and on tops of your teeth.
 Clean the back teeth by placing the toothbrush vertically and repeat with gentle, short strokes.

 As mentioned earlier, it is recommended you brush your teeth twice a day.
 But when is the right time to do it?
 We’ve been told since we were kids to brush our teeth after every meal.
 Turns out things are a little more complicated than that.
 When you eat and drink, the enamel of your teeth can soften temporarily and brushing your teeth right after may accidentally erode the enamel.
 After one hour, your saliva will have neutralized the acid content and the enamel returned to its normal strength.
 So as a general rule of thumb, brush your teeth before having breakfast or one hour after eating.
 Same applies at night: make sure brushing teeth is the last thing you do before going to bed but wait one hour before brushing.